 What is the Standard Cost for the Everest Panorama Trek?

 The standard cost of a 10-day Everest Panorama Trek is USD 1090.
-This cost includes Lukla’s airfare, necessary permits, a guide and trekking crew, 3-star accommodation in Kathmandu, 7-day accommodation in local teahouses, and so on.
+This cost includes Lukla’s airfare, necessary permits, a guide and porter.
+It also includes 3-star accommodation in Kathmandu, 7-night accommodation in local teahouses, and so on.

 However, the cost of the trek depends on several factors, such as the group size, accommodation, service standards, and season.
 Hence, you can customize this trip to suit your needs and budget.

-If you opt for luxury without worrying about the budget, we can arrange high-standard rooms throughout the trek with heated blankets, full bedding, and ensuite bathrooms.
-Moreover, we can arrange a chartered flight from Kathmandu to Lukla to avoid the hassles and possible delays.
+If you opt for luxury without worrying about the budget, we can arrange high-standard rooms throughout the trek.
+The room with heated blankets, full bedding, and ensuite bathrooms.
+Moreover, we can arrange a chartered helicopter flight from Kathmandu to Lukla to avoid the hassles and possible delays.

 However, you can reduce the price by removing a few extra services for a budget-friendly option.
 You can choose a porter-guide option instead of a separate guide and porter.
 Please write to us your with plans and preferences, and we will make the adjustments to the trip accordingly.